S-Gunjan/S-Gunjan/README.md

 ### Hi there, I'm Gunjan! 👋

-I'm an IT Engineer with a passion for data-driven decision-making.
-I earned my Master's in Business Analytics from Boston University, blending technology and business insights to solve complex problems effectively.
+<h1 align="center">I'm an IT Engineer with a passion for data-driven decision-making.
+I earned my Master's in Business Analytics from Boston University, blending technology and business insights to solve complex problems effectively. </h1>

 ---